microsoft/google-play-vsts-extension/docs/vsts-README.md

 * [Google Play - Increase Rollout](#google-play---increase-rollout) - Allows automating increasing the rollout percentage of a previous release app update.

-### Google Play - Release
+### Google Play Release

-Allows you to release an update to your app on Google Play, and includes the following options:
+Allows you to release an update to your app on Google Play: release app bundle or apk, attach obb or mapping file, update metadata.
+Includes the following options:

 1. **JSON Key Path** *(File path)* or **Service Endpoint** - The credentials used to authenticate with Google Play.
 This can be acquired from the [Google Developer API console](https://console.developers.google.com/apis) and provided either directly to the task (via the `JSON Auth File` authentication method),